24pilot/spring/README.md

 The 'games' GamesApplication  is a runnable from the IDE SpringBoot application.

- 1. The application every 5 seconds reads a JSON object with Bitcoin course data from a resource:
+ 1. The application every 5 seconds reads a JSON object with Bitcoin rate data from a resource:
 "https://api.coindesk.com/v1/bpi/currentprice.json?t=123454"

 2. Adds a field "ID".
 Changes the "chartName" field by adding the "GameSys version".
 The GBP rate divides by 10.
 The modified data is recorded in the in-memory H2 database.